Xooa/xooa-ruby-sdk/README.md

 This repository contains Xooa Ruby SDK to connect with the Xooa Blockchain PaaS.

-This SDK refers to APIs available for Xooa platform.
+This SDK refers to smart contract APIs available for Xooa platform.
 For more details, refer: <https://api.xooa.com/explorer>

+Note: XLDB and asset management APIs are not included in the SDK.

 The platform documentation is available at <https://docs.xooa.com>